q2ebanking/pytest-factory/README.md

 representing the possible permutations of call types and response types in a complex architecture.

-TODO - not implemented!!!
-outbound calls not intercepted by fixtures can be allowed to connect to allow hybrid, offline/online functional/integration testing.

 #### included factories
 pytest-factory comes with factories for:
 - requests package - intercepts outbound calls and route them to http fixtures